maryvo/nanobook/_lessons/nesting.md

 An **inner loop** is **nested** inside the body of an **outer** loop.
 Each time the outer loop _body_ runs an **iteration**, the entire inner loop runs.

+Inner loops can access variables that are inside the outer loops they are nested in.

 **Code**

 ```python